AdaCore/training_material/courses/fundamentals_of_ada/065_type_derivation.rst

       + Any type referenced in the subprogram

+* Freeze point rules can be tricky

+    - Primitive of multiple types

 * Simple type derivation

    - Types derived from other types can only add limitations